Nigel Albon: Racing career

 In 1993 he raced in the Renault Clio Cup, finishing the year fifth on points.
 During the 1994 British Touring Car Championship (BTCC) he raced a Renault 19 for Harlow Motorsport in the Total Independents Cup coming equal fifth with 108 points.
 In 2001 he drove one race of the FIA GT Championship for the Gamon Porsche team.
+He did win the Sepang 12 Hours in 2002 for Jaseri Racing with a Porsche 911 GT3 Cup.
 From 2005 he spent the next three years in the Porsche Carrera Cup Asia with a best final points position of fourth in 2007.

-His son, Alex, is a Formula 1 driver for Williams Racing, who formerly drove for Red Bull Racing.
-Alex also formerly finished third in Formula 2 in 2018, and before that been European and World Karting Champion in the KF3 class in 2010.